williaz/TechRefresher/AWS.md

 - MySQL and PostgreSQL compatible
 - auto repliacted across 6 storage nodes in 3 AZ, no cost, sync
 - no standby DB
+- uses a quorum system for reads and writes to ensure that you data is available in multiple storage data
 #### Redshift
 - data warehouse, read-oriented
 - OLAP(online analytical processing)